robustUTEP/os-shell/README.md

 The OS Grading Team has created a testing harness for your shell lab located in shell/testShell.sh.

-This may require a couple of very minor changes to your shell lab:

 The tests will provide commands to your shells through standard input (fd #0).
 Those command sequences terminate with end-of-file.
 Just